ducakar/TextureReplacer/TextureReplacer/README.md

 -----
 * TGAs are recommended over PNGs since Unity fails to generate mipmaps for the latter.
+* When you convert PNGs to TGAs, make sure you change indexed and greyscale images to RGB.
+Only TGAs with RGB colours work in Unity.
 * If only diffuse textures are replaced for Kerbals, the stock normal maps are kept.
 * Replacing only the normal map texture is not supported.